LICF01/LICF01/README.md

 When I'm not coding, I like to share time with my family.

 - 💻 Using React and TypeScript daily
-- 🌱 I’m currently learning NextJs and NodeJS
+- 🌱 I’m currently learning NextJS and NodeJS
 - 🔭 I'm interested on learning ThreeJS, React Native, VueJS, Blender
 - ⚡ Fun fact: I like Linux, Keyboards, OneDark colorscheme and Sci-fi